Enrolment

 Frequently Asked Questions

-In 2023, kindergarten programs for four-year-old and eligible three-year-old children in Victorian Government funded services will be free as part of the Best Start, Best Life reform.
-A 15 hour per week program will be available to four-year-old children and a 5-to-15 hour program will be available to three-year old children per week.
-This investment will save families up to $2,500 for each child enrolled in a participating funded kindergarten program.
+Kindergarten programs for four-year-old and three-year-old children in Victorian Government funded services are free as part of the Best Start, Best Life reform.
+A 15 hour per week program will be available.
+This investment will save families approximately $2,500 for each child enrolled in a participating funded kindergarten program.

 DET also provides funding to assist eligible three-year-old Aboriginal and Torres Strait Islander children, and children known to Child Protection, to access kindergarten programs.